Problems with Standard Cosmology

 Even if dark matter increased the local gravity, I cannot see how it would be sufficient.
 By the theory, there already is dark matter clumped in the area of earth and yet it still is failing to keep helium at earth.
 Therefore, I cannot see that there is any functioning mechanism for stars to form in the gravity model.

 And the problem is worse: In order for the stars to light up in nuclear fusion, gravity had to compress the gases.
-After enough compression the gases would finally heat up to the temperatures needed to light up the fusion reactions.
+(As a gas is compressed, its temperature is immediately increased.)
+With enough compression the gases would heat up to the temperatures needed to light up the fusion reactions.
 However, it takes substantial work to compress gases.
-It is less difficult to compress very cold gases, but actually what is described in star formation is compression of hot gases.
+Cold gases are not so difficult to compress, however, star formation is compression of hot gases.

-The problem is still worse: Once a star lights up with nuclear fusion, the temperatures of the gases are vastly increased.
-The nuclear reaction does not increase the gravity of the star, but according to Boyle's Law it greatly increases the expansion pressure of the gases due to heat.
-If a star ever could condense and start fusion under gravity, it should immediately expand back out, disperse its gases and disappear.
+The problem is still worse: Once a star lights up with nuclear fusion, the temperatures of the gases are then vastly increased.
+The nuclear reaction does not increase the gravity of the star, but it greatly increases the expansion pressure of the gases due to heat.
+If a star ever could condense and start fusion under gravity, it should immediately expand back out like a bomb, disperse its gases and disappear.

 Gravity is a weak force, and is completely unable to bring and hold hot gases tightly together.
 I cannot see how the only supposed mechanism for star formation in the standard model is viable.